Scottish Society of Physicians Grants and Fellowships

 The Scottish Society of Physicians offers small research grants up to the value of £5000.
 Preference is given to preliminary pump priming studies or quality improvement work, patient-related projects and in particular, applications from early career investigators.

-Applications must be submitted by 5pm on March 31st 2021.
-Applicants will be informed of outcome by end May 2021.
+Applications must be submitted by 5pm on 24 February 2023.
+Applicants will be informed of outcome by end of March 2023.
 All applications will undergo independent peer review.

 Applications must use the application form template.